WilsonWangTHU/dqn_rl/readme.md

 # Note

+Things to consider:

+## the display option
-Things to consider: not using feeddict, but use a queue runner.
+## not using feeddict, but use a queue runner.
-And implement the NCWC things